-EDC 220 - Parent/Family/School Interact(3:3:0) Using an interdisciplinary approach, this course focuses on the dynamic relationship of the home, the school and the community as each contributes to the development and education of children.
-The course examines principles, techniques, and resources relevant to working with parents as individuals, couples, and both traditional and nontraditional families and with the community and community agencies.
+EDC 220 - Parent/Family/School Interact.....(3:3:0)

+Using an interdisciplinary approach, this course focuses on the dynamic relationship of the home, the school and the community as each contributes to the development and education of children.
+The course examines principles, techniques, and resources relevant to working with parents as individuals, couples, and both traditional and non-traditional families and with the community and community agencies.
 This course includes field experience.
-Prerequisites: PSY 121 and (PSY 125 or PSY 126) or (PSY 125 concurrently or PSY 126 concurrently).
+Prerequisites: PSY 121 and (PSY 125 or PSY 126) or (PSY 125 concurrently).